2020 Kyushu floods: Events

 Kamase Bridge (left) and Kumagawa Railway Bridge No.1 (right) were washed away.

 On 4 July 2020, heavy rain caused flooding in the southern Japanese island of Kyushu.
-At 5 AM, local time (UTC+9) the Japan Meteorological Agency raised its heavy rain warning to its highest level of 3 in many parts of the prefectures, the first time it has ever done so for these areas.
+At 5 a.m., local time (UTC+9) the Japan Meteorological Agency raised its heavy rain warning to its highest level of 3 in many parts of the prefectures, the first time it has ever done so for these areas.
 The Japan Meteorological Agency stated the amount of rain was record-breaking for the region and was never seen before.
 The rate of rainfall exceeded 100 mm per hour.

 As of 9 July 2020, 60 people are confirmed dead and approximately a dozen are reported missing.
 According to Kyodo News, 1.3 million people were ordered to evacuate their homes and there were 12 different landslide events.

 Fourteen of the dead were residents in a flooded old age home in Kuma, Kumamoto.
 Kumamoto governor Ikuo Kabashima stated that scores were stranded after mud and floodwater gushed into the old age home.
 According to a rescue volunteer, when they reached the old age home, the water was still on the first-floor level.
 The rescue personnel managed to rescue residents who had made it up to the second floor but were unable to reach those left below.
 According to the staff at the home, they roused residents at 5 a.m. and shuffled them upstairs.
 On the first floor, when water came into the building, they placed residents with wheelchairs on top of tables in the dining room.
 The staff was unable to rescue the deceased residents after water broke through the windows and the patients floated off the tables.

 Following overnight rains, authorities instructed more than 75,000 residents to evacuate in the prefectures of Kumamoto and Kagoshima.
 203,200 residents were instructed to shelter in place, and 109 shelters were opened in the region.

 The Kuma River overran its bank in eleven different locations and breached one levee.
 In Kuma, Kumamoto, stranded residents were rescued by a rescue helicopter.
 Eight homes were swept away in Ashikita, Kumamoto.
 In Tsunagi, Kumamoto, 2–3 people were pulled out of a landslide without signs of life.
 Some 8,000 homes were left without power in Kumamoto and Kagoshima according to the Kyushu Electric Power Company.
 Another 6,100 houses were estimated to be submerged, 11 bridges destroyed and 4,700 buildings destroyed, damaged or flooded.

 A dike was breached near the town of Hitoyoshi, normally known for its hot springs and boating, which was flooded by the Kuma River.
 Volunteers from the local rafting association in Hitoyoshi used their rafts to rescue stranded residents in the flooded town.
 At least 17 people in Hitoyoshi died.

 On the morning of 7 July, the Chikugo River overflowed in Hita, Ōita leading authorities to issue the highest level alert to residents.